Great Black Swamp: Land surveys

-Using GIS, the estimated mean proximity distance between each of the three large wetland fragments was 1.5 miles (2.4 km).
-Due to variances in cartographic methodology and the inclusion criteria for dry uplands, the estimated swamp size can range from 1.5 million acres (610,000 ha) up to the Ohio DNR's estimation of over 3.3 million acres (1.3 million ha).
-Outliers potentially missed by surveyors measuring wetlands in the early 19th century was how seasonal precipitation expanded the swamp's borders, turning dry forests into flooded forests, dry prairies into wet prairies, and other dry areas into vernal pools.
+Due to variances in cartographic methodology and the inclusion criteria for dry uplands, the estimated swamp size can range from 1.5 e6acre up to the Ohio DNR's estimation of over 3.3 e6acre.
+Outliers potentially missed by early-19th century surveyors measuring wetlands was how seasonal precipitation expanded the swamp's borders, turning dry forests into flooded forests, dry prairies into wet prairies, and other dry areas into vernal pools.